troglobit/finit/README.md

 Runparts & /etc/rc.local
 ------------------------

-At the end of the boot, when networking and all services are up, finit calls its built-in [run-parts(8)][] on the `runparts <DIR>` directory, and `/etc/rc.local`, in that order if they exist.
+At the end of the boot, when networking and all services are up, Finit calls its built-in [run-parts(8)][] on the `runparts <DIR>` directory, and `/etc/rc.local`, in that order if they exist.